Volkswagen Caddy: Caddy Life Tramper (Camper)

 Based on the Caddy Life the Tramper or Camper (Australia) package comes with two seats and a table, a fold out awning that is packaged within the rear tailgate, a bed that is made by folding down the seats measures 1.10 m x 2.0 m, also curtains are standard for privacy, options include a seven-litre cool box.

 Carrera Cup Edition

 The Caddy Carrera Cup Edition is a limited (250 units) version for the Swedish market.
-It is based on the 2.0L TDi model with black 17 inch wheels with 225/45R17 tyres, a new body kit, white body with red trim, black and red leather sport seats, a fire extinguisher under the passenger's seat, a sport leather steering wheel and gear knob.
+It is based on the 2.0-litre TDi model with black 17-inch wheels with 225/45R17 tyres, a new body kit, white body with red trim, black and red leather sport seats, a fire extinguisher under the passenger's seat, and a sport leather steering wheel and gear knob.

-The vehicle has MSRP of 250,000 Swedish krona (US$34,200 or €22,000).

 Caddy 4Motion

-At the 2008 IAA (Hannover Motor Show), Volkswagen Commercial Vehicles revealed the all wheel drive Caddy 4Motion range teamed with the 1.9 TDI engine and manual transmission.
+At the 2008 IAA (Hannover Motor Show), Volkswagen Commercial Vehicles revealed the all-wheel drive Caddy 4Motion range teamed with the 1.9 TDI engine and manual transmission.

 Early in 2010, the Caddy Maxi range will receive the 4Motion drivetrain.